jcaillon/valet/tests.d/0001-valet-cli/results.approved.md

   self build
-      Re-build the menu of valet from your commands. self download-binaries
+      Re-build the menu of valet from your commands. self config
+      Open the configuration file of Valet with your default editor. self download-binaries
       Download the required binaries for valet. self mock1